Who Was Mary Todd Lincoln?

-Mary Todd Lincoln was born on December 13, 1818, in Lexington, Kentucky.
-She married politician and lawyer Abraham Lincoln on November 4, 1842.
+Mary Todd Lincoln married politician and lawyer Abraham Lincoln on November 4, 1842.
 When the Civil War began, Mary's family supported the South, but she remained a fervent Unionist.
 After her husband's assassination, Mary fell into a deep depression and her surviving son, Robert Todd Lincoln, had her temporarily committed.
-She died in 1882.

-One of most unpopular first ladies in American history, Mary Todd Lincoln was born into a prominent family in Lexington, Kentucky—a town her family had helped found—on December 13, 1818.
+One of the most unpopular first ladies in American history, Mary Todd Lincoln was born into a prominent family in Lexington, Kentucky—a town her family had helped found—on December 13, 1818.
 Mary grew up wealthy; her father, Robert Todd, was a successful merchant and a politician.
-Lincoln lost her mother when she was only 6 years old.
-Her father soon remarried, and her strict stepmother had little regard for Lincoln.
-Despite whatever ill will existed between her and her stepmother, Lincoln received a remarkable education for a young girl during this time period.
+Mary lost her mother when she was only 6 years old.
+Her father soon remarried, and her strict stepmother had little regard for Mary.
+Despite whatever ill will existed between her and her stepmother, Mary received a remarkable education for a young girl during this time period.
 She studied at a local academy and then attended boarding school.

-Mary Todd Lincoln's time in the White House was also marked by tragedy.
-The couple had already lost one son, Edward, in 1850, when typhoid fever struck their third son William.
-William, better known as "Willie," died in 1862, and Mary was overcome by grief for a long time.
-The intensity of her sadness was so great that even Abraham Lincoln was concerned for her mental health, according to American Heritage magazine.
+Mary's time in the White House was also marked by tragedy.
+The couple had already lost their son Edward in 1850 to tuberculosis, and when typhoid fever struck their third son William, better known as "Willie," he died in 1862.
+Mary was overcome by grief for a long time.
+The intensity of her sadness was so great that even Abraham was concerned for her mental health, according to American Heritage magazine.
 Mary began to explore spiritualism around this time, another interest of hers that was derided.
 Little did she know that even more heartbreak was in store for her.

-Historians have debated many aspects of Mary Todd Lincoln's character over the years, including her sanity.
+Historians have debated many aspects of Mary's character over the years, including her sanity.
 She definitely had a high-strung personality, shopaholic tendencies and an interest in some offbeat ideas, but she also showed herself to possess a keen mind and wit.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!